open-pulse/OpenPulse/README.md

 - **Install Python 3.7.7** ([download](https://www.python.org/downloads/release/python-377/)).

 - **Install OpenPulse**.
 Clone or download [OpenPulse](https://github.com/open-pulse/OpenPulse) files.
 In the case of download, unzip the received file and open a terminal in the main folder (preferably, **use PowerShell as administrator**).
-So, enter the commands bellow and press enter:
+Firstly, install the poetry library using the command:
 ```
 pip install poetry

+then enter the following command to install all dependencies:

 poetry install

-(if some warning was logged repeat the command 'poetry install' before trying to run OpenPulse)
+Note: if some warning was logged repeat the command 'poetry install' before trying to run OpenPulse.

-poetry run python pulse
 ```

 - **Run OpenPulse**.